JohnnyMarnell/iqe/README.md

 # In Queso Emergency

+# Playa 2024 - To Do
+- Confirm and notate PixLite outputs connection strategy
+    - 1 side outputs #1 - #12, other #17 - #28
+    - Nick believes 12 data cables on one side, 12 on other
+    - Can see in line 27/28 of [buildProject.js](./src/nodejs/buildProject.js) code that it looks like we set up the manual ArtNet mappings for the two halves of 12 rows of strips, and the second half fourth output needed some kind of semi wonky jump... or maybe we went to another output (one after would be last, so #29)???

+# Summary
 Mainly LX Studio / Chromatik project and Java code for Burning Man IQE HQ shade structure LEDznutz.

 Also contains python code and Jupyter notebooks for audio analysis with